CameronTrumpy/TFODVanilla/NotebookGuide.md

 **Step 0.**

 This step configures your paths for training your model.
-If you want to change which pretrained model you train with, you can change the PRETRAINED_MODEL_URL && NAME to match.
+If you want to change which pre-trained model you train with, you can change the PRETRAINED_MODEL_URL && NAME to match.
 Alternate models can be found at [TF2 Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).

 **Step 1.**